 Afternoon arrive in Kuala Lumpur.
 End of tour.

-A non-refundable deposit (unless tour cancelled by LevArt) of RM 1,700 is payable to secure booking.
+A *security deposit of RM1,700 is payable to secure booking.
 Balance fee RM 5,000 to be collected upon booking deadline or when the tour is fully booked.

 Full terms & conditions (eg: cancellation policy) please click here.